 Access to the documents in the Archives must be arranged in advance.
 (Students and outsiders must obtain permission of the Chief Librarian.)
-Prospective users should telephone the archivist, Dr. John Rothman, at 212-817-7076, for an appointment.
-Dr. Rothman is at the Graduate Center usually only on Mondays and Wednesdays, from 9:30 am to 4:00 pm.
+Prospective users should email firstname.lastname@example.org to inquire or set up an appointment.
 Because the materials in the Archives are unique and many are quite fragile, access is permitted only under the following procedures:

-- The Archivist will retrieve requested materials from the shelves (no more than one box at a time) and will provide folders from a box to the user, for his/her perusal, one at a time.
+- Library faculty or staff will retrieve requested materials from the shelves (no more than one box at a time) and will provide folders from a box to the user, for his/her perusal, one at a time.
 Users may not enter the stacks to remove materials.

-- The Archivist must be present while a user is working with the files, and will return folders to the box and the box to the stacks when the user is finished.
+- Library faculty or staff must be present while a user is working with the files, and will return folders to the box and the box to the stacks when the user is finished.